Fixed Rate Mortgages explained

 We will write to remind you your initial fixed term is coming to an end, you can choose to either:

 - Choose another fixed rate mortgage for a set period of time.
-You may have to pay an arrangement fee, depending on the mortgage you choose.

 Who can choose a fixed rate mortgage?

 - Our fixed rates are available to both new and existing Ulster Bank mortgage customers